 Research Support Fund

-Indirect costs include a broad range of activities such as the maintenance of research facilities, the purchase of library holdings, support for technology transfer of research, assistance in preparing grant proposals, and technical support to meet regulatory requirements.
+At the University of Ottawa, the Research Support Fund is used to support activities such as the maintenance of research facilities, the purchase of library holdings, the promotion and sustenance of technology transfer services, assistance in preparing and managing grant proposals, and technical support to meet regulatory requirements.

 Indirect Costs and the University of Ottawa